NDA-Software/ts-cornucopia/docs/file/executeOnFiles.md

 ## Parameters

 - path: Path to the directory to be iterated.
 - callback: A function that should receive the path to a file as its parameter.

 ## Options

 - recursive (Default: false): When set to true this will repeat its function recursively in all folders inside the starting path.
 - skipFolders (Default: true): As default this prevents folders from being threated as files, if this is set to false, the callback will also be called with all the folders.
-This does not prevent recursivity of recursive is set to true, both will happen.
+This does not prevent recursivity, if recursive is set to true, both will happen.

 ## Returned Value

 - Array<any>: An array with everything returned by the callback function passed as parameter.

 ## Usage: